howtographql/howtographql/content/frontend/vue-apollo/4-routing.md

 Let's unpack what's going on here:

 1. You add an `update` method which queries the current cache (`store`) and updates it with the result of your mutation.
-This is known as an "optimistic UI update" and will be replaced by the actual data once the mutation completes.
 2. Here you define a success handler which routes to `/` upon a successful mutation
 3. Here you define an error handler which logs the error when a mutation fails